Inside visits and special features are shown in UPPERCASE in the tour description.

 Morning sightseeing with a Local Guide focuses on the city’s landmarks, including the Colon Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House) and Metropolitan Cathedral.
 Also visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and RECOLETA CEMETERY, where Eva Peron is buried.
 End your day with an Argentinean meal, followed by a sensuous TANGO SHOW highlighting the alluring dance that is so popular here.

 Day 12 Buenos Aires

 Today is free for independent activities, or you can take an optional excursion to visit a local estancia (ranch) to experience the life of the gauchos (cowboys), as well as traditional dance performances and a barbecue lunch.

-Today, board a high-speed catamaran bound for the UNESCO World Heritage Site of Colonia del Sacramento, Uruguay.
-In Colonia, meet your Local Guide, who will take you on a guided tour of this colonial city founded by Portuguese settlers in 1680.
-Later this afternoon, board a bus for Uruguay’s capital city, Montevideo.
+Board a high-speed catamaran bound for the UNESCO World Heritage Site of Colonia del Sacramento, Uruguay.
+After lunch in Colonia, your Local Guide takes you on a guided tour of this colonial city founded by Portuguese settlers in 1680.
+Later, board a bus for Uruguay’s capital city, Montevideo.

 Day 14 Montevideo

-On a city tour of Montevideo, drive along the Atlantic Coast to the city center, where you will visit Constitution Square, the cathedral, the colonial Town Hall, and Independence Square.
+On a city tour of Montevideo, drive along the Atlantic Coast to the city center and visit Constitution Square, the cathedral, the colonial Town Hall, and Independence Square.
 Other areas visited include the Prado area, Batlle y Ordoñez Park, the residential area of Carrasco, and Plaza Virgilio.

 Day 15 Montevideo